W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-05.1* - Found a fix in master for `dtkwidget`, but the latest version of `deepin-qt5dxcb-plugin` is still borked.
+Taking a while, but I'm working on rebuilds (and updating my install of Solus), then we'll try for a reboot and see what happens.

+***

 *2018-05-04.1* - Updates are being a bitch...
 We'll see.
 Would be a lot easier with better internet, which *might* happen soonish.

 ***